 A web content management system (CMS) allows users to author content onto the internet, using collaboration, and administration tools designed to allow users with little knowledge of web programming languages or general markup languages to create and manage website content with relative ease.
 Many systems currently exist from Joomla, Drupal and WordPress to name but a few.

 A robust Web Content Management System provides the foundation for collaboration, offering users the ability to manage documents and output for multiple author editing and participation.

-A presentation layer (template) displays the content to website visitors based on a the websites required look, these template are available to purchase and then customized further as required.
-Further still you can easily create a shopping website by installation of an E-commerce solution so your clients can make online purchases with ease.
+A presentation layer (template) displays the content to website visitors based on the websites required look, these templates are available to purchase and then customised further as required.
+Further still you can easily create a shopping website by the installation of an E-commerce solution so your clients can make online purchases with ease.
 Check our latest creations IP-Office Direct and Payslips-Direct

 Most systems use server side caching to improve performance.
 This works best when the content is not changed often but visits happen regularly allowing websites to load quicker and with the need to continually access the back-end database.
 Most systems use a content repository or a database in SQL format to store page content, metadata, and other information assets that might be needed by the system.